nagasudhirpulla/taming_python/blog/skills/keycloak_production.md

 ### Tips
 * To verify the Keycloak settings in command line, use `.\bin\kc.bat show-config`
 * See more information about errors using --verbose in the command.
 Like `.\bin\kc.bat --verbose start`
 * Write --help at the end of any command to see the options in command line.
-Like `.\bin\kc.bat show-config`
+Like `.\bin\kc.bat sta--help`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjExODEwNDkyNCw0MTAwMjA0MzksLTE5Nj
+eyJoaXN0b3J5IjpbLTI2Mzc0MTE3MywyMTE4MTA0OTI0LDQxMD
-Q2MTk4OTAsMzI1OTcwMDE0LC0xODkxOTI0NzUwLDcwOTE3MjI4
+AyMDQzOSwtMTk2NDYxOTg5MCwzMjU5NzAwMTQsLTE4OTE5MjQ3
-XX0=
+NTAsNzA5MTcyMjhdfQ==
 -->